-SfC Home > Physical Science > Physics > Gravity > Gravitation >
+SfC Home > Physics > Gravitation >

-Gravitational Escape Velocity for a Black Hole
+Gravitational Escape Velocity from a Black Hole

-You can use the equation to calculate the size of the Sun if its mass were compressed enough to make it a Black Hole.
+You can also use the equation to calculate the size of the Sun if its mass were compressed enough to make it a Black Hole.

 Questions you may have include: